-Most of our teaplants come from various regions in Southkorea, especially from the south Southkoreas, but since 2008 we also have teaplants originating from Japan, China, Sikkim, India, Nepal, Turkey, Germany, Netherlands and England.
+Most of our teaplants come from various regions in Southkorea, especially from the south part, but since 2001 we also have teaplants originating from Japan, China, Sikkim, India, Nepal, Turkey, Germany, Netherlands and England.
 Over the years we had some colder winters, our teagarden lies at an altitude of 200m.
 Snow is normally not a problem, because it has isolating properties.
 Longer periods of frost have higher impact.
 Tea is indecidious, which always needs water from the ground, even in winter.
 Therefore it is important to keep the root area free of frost.
 The fields are well tended and multiple times per year we cover the ground with straw, which serves as isolation in winter.
 In summer it has the additional advantage of reducing evaporation and controlling the weeds.

 Over the years the plants have selected themselves and the most robust have adapted very well to the german climate.

 Our greentea has, in terms of taste, a flavorsome liquor with fresh and slightly flowery notes.
 The tea can be infused multiple times, if the chinese methode and a higher dosage is used.
 The halfoxidized oolong tea has the appearance of a Baozhong and a soft, long-lasting taste.
-The blacktea is mild, with a slight sweeetness to it.
+The blacktea is mild, with a slight sweetness to it.